ROCm/MIOpenGEMM/README.md

 ```
 which provides the same functionality as clBLAS' `clblasSgemm` and `clblasDgemm`.
 Currently only `T=float` and `T=double` are supported.
 More information on `xgemm` can be found on the wiki [here](https://github.com/ROCmSoftwarePlatform/MIOpenGEMM/wiki).

-To obtain just OpenCL kernel strings without executing GEMM, one can use ` miogemm.hpp ` , this is what [MIOpen](https://github.com/ROCmSoftwarePlatform/MIOpen) uses.
+To obtain just OpenCL kernel strings without executing GEMM, one can use ` miogemm.hpp ` , as done by [MIOpen](https://github.com/ROCmSoftwarePlatform/MIOpen).

 ## Run the test